nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. InsurancePal shows a list of persons
 3. User requests to schedule a meeting with a specific person in the list
-4. AddressBook schedules a meeting with the person
+4. InsurancePal schedules a meeting with the person

    Use case ends.